JiggityMaggotKetamynes/Chips/Equity&Curious.md

 ## What convinced you to apply to Y Combinator?
 Did someone encourage you to apply?
 Have you been to any YC events?

+I started a business that I took as far as I could before the business opertunity went way.
+I am extremtly         intrested in trying again, and YC seems like it is the best envirment to take what I have already leard from hands on experience and build on it.

+YC was sugested by a firend at MIT who knew several YC founders, he thought that our project would apeal to YC.

 How did you hear about Y Combinator? https://www.youtube.com/watch?v=sYMqVwsewSg https://www.youtube.com/watch?v=uEl2KUZ3JWA&t=1s